ashermorgan/running-tools/README.md

 - [Workout Calculator](https://apps.ashermorgan.net/running-tools/#/calculate/workouts):
   Estimate target workout splits using previous race results

+The Pace, Race, and Unit Calculators are the simplest to use, while the Batch, Split, and Workout Calculators are designed for more advanced use cases.
 More information about each calculator can be found [here](https://apps.ashermorgan.net/running-tools/#/about).

 ## Setup

 Install dependencies

 ```